 It may seem like a lot of money when you put it all on paper, especially if you are broke, but in the long run, it’s not that much money.

 The first thing you should think about if you want to start a blog is which platform do you want to use.
 Most popular is WordPress.org and there is a reason for it.
 If you want to look professional and be professional, you should be self-hosted, and for that WordPress.org is the best.

 In this short, but useful, beginners guide to blogging, I’ll walk you through costs of domain name, hosting, legal bundles, themes, email services etc.

 Why you should not use free blogging platofrms?

 The most important thing about why you should avoid free blogging platforms is you don’t own your website, which is a bit scary.
 Also, they can shut down your website at any time.

 You won’t have any control over your blog and you won’t be able to monetize and grow your blog.

 And the last thing, you can’t build an online business on the free blogging platform.

 If you want to start a blog, one of the essential things is the domain name.
 A domain name is your web address or URL.
-It can be your name or something that has a connection with your future content.
+It can be your name or something that has a connection with your future content or your niche.

 The second essential thing is hosting.
 Costs of hosting vary depending on offered features – how many visitors, SSL certificate, etc. Consider this the most importing thing for your blog, since it is what makes and keeps it online.